 As the walls close back in you will pass a cattle gate which attempts to keep the cows out of the Upper Harris area.
 Soon the water will begin running again and it’s a pleasant scene for the next few miles.

 Soon the canyon dries out once again and opens up a bit, but is still surrounded by cool slickrock buttes on all sides.
 You might see a bunch of day hikers in this area en route to Tunnel Slot and the colorful Zebra Slot.
-Both of these are worth the side trip and you’ll likely encounter day hikers in this area.
+Both of these are worth the side trip.
 Connect them via a high-route and check out the Moqui Marbles.

 It’s another quick 3 miles up Harris to get to the bottom of Big Horn Canyon where you want to head north.